 Who are we?

-We are Pembroke College Mission, more commonly known as ‘Pembroke House‘, and we’re a Southwark-based charity, working in our local community since 1885 (registered charity number 211025).
+We are Pembroke College Settlement, more commonly known as ‘Pembroke House‘, and we’re a Southwark-based charity, working in our local community since 1885 (registered charity number 211025).

 What data do we collect from you?